milosmat/ominimo-claims-forecasting/README.md

 ## How to run

+Tested with Python 3.13.7 (Python 3.11+ should also work).

 1. Place the original benchmark file `freMTPL2freq.csv` in the `data/` folder.
 2. Create and activate a virtual environment (optional but recommended), then install dependencies: